catwell/cw-web/separateconcerns/blog/articles/2015-03-08-travis-lua.md

 [Travis](https://travis-ci.org) is a Continuous Integration service which is free for Open Source projects and has very good GitHub integration.
 We will see how to use it for your Lua projects.

 Your test suite will work well with Travis as long as executing it returns 0 on success and nonzero on failure.
 If you use plain Lua assertions, it is already the case.
-If you use a test framework, ensure that it works that way.
+If you use a test framework, make sure that it works that way.
 I have added [a helper](https://github.com/catwell/cwtest#exit) to cwtest for that purpose.

 Travis does not support Lua out of the box, but using it with Lua projects is not hard because [moteus](https://github.com/moteus) has done all the hard work for you.
 You just have to clone [this repository](https://github.com/moteus/lua-travis-example) and copy the `.travis` directory to yours.